CocoPal/Final-Data-Analysis/README.md

 # Final-Data-Analysis
-This project includes models show the correlation between the number of internally displaced people and major climate events in southeast Asia from 2011-2019
+This project includes models showing the correlation between the number of internally displaced people and major climate events in southeast Asia from 2011-2019